-3 Things That Are Helping to Reduce Drug Addiction and Treatment Stigma
+3 Factors Helping to Reduce Stigma around Drug Addiction & Treatment

 There is often an unfortunate attitude or assumption that prevails in the general public when it comes to people who are living with drug addiction – even those who have been to drug addiction treatment and are building new lives in recovery.
 Though it has long been determined that addiction is a medical disorder, there are still many who see it as a moral failing or a character flaw.
 This false and negative view can have the effect of deterring those who need treatment from reaching out for help, and it can be frustrating for people who are attempting to rebuild their lives in recovery.

 The good news is that there are a number of changes in the works that will serve to eliminate the prejudice that stands against people in and after addiction.
 From new research to new legislation, the future looks bright for people in recovery.

 There has long been resistance to opening drug rehab programs, outpatient or inpatient, and sober living homes in residential communities.
 The fear is that these businesses will introduce people into the neighborhood who are somehow undesirable or likely to bring drug use or crime into the community.
 As a result, the creation of much-needed addiction treatment programs has been blocked in towns and cities across the country to the detriment of individuals and families in need of treatment.